Electric Hot Kettle: Ultimate Guide to Your Perfect

 Standard Boil-Only Kettles

-These are the straightforward champions of rapid boiling.
-Simply fill, switch on, and they bring water to a rolling boil, typically featuring an automatic shut-off for safety.
-They are generally the most affordable and simplest to operate.
+Standard boil-only kettles are straightforward appliances that rapidly bring water to a rolling boil.
+They typically feature an automatic shut-off for safety and are generally the most affordable and simplest to operate.

 Variable Temperature Kettles